mahulchak/mplotter/README.md

    4) yticks.txt: Same as xticks.txt but contains information for the y ticks.

   Thoe who are familiar with ggplot can already see where this is going.
-Use the example R script "plot_script.R" or create your own set of R scripts uisng the data files generated with mplotter.
+Use the example R script "plot_script.R" or create your own R script uisng the data files generated with mplotter.

  If you have a different example ggplot script or R script, feel free to share it here.

+ PS: If you are trying to create a dotplot between two sequences, there is an easier way to use ggplot than this.
+Feel free to write to me to know the trick.